AlexanderParker/blobify/README.md

 - Child contexts inherit all patterns and options from parents, then add their own
 - Cannot redefine the `default` context - it's automatically created
 - Inheritance order is preserved: parent1 → parent2 → child
+- LLM instructions are also inherited from parent contexts

 ```
 # Base configuration